A message from Professor Arad Reisberg, Head of Brunel Law School

 Law has been taught at Brunel University London (in the former Faculty of Arts and Social Sciences) since the establishment of the University in 1966.
 A full Law degree was introduced in 1969, with the first degrees being awarded in 1973.
 August 2004 saw the creation of the School of Social Sciences and Law and a major expansion in the Law staff to its current size.
 Brunel Law School was established as a self-standing Law School in October 2006.When the University was restructured in 2014, it became part of the Department of Politics, History and Law which in turn is part of the College of Business, Arts and Social Sciences.
 Over the years, Brunel Law School has established itself as a major player in the UK law research landscape and is ranked as one of the top law schools in the UK for research.
 Students are the first beneficiaries of this research culture.

-Undergraduate Degrees in Law
+Undergraduate degrees in Law

 Brunel Law School has a current undergraduate population of approximately 550 taking the LL.B.
 (Bachelor of Laws) degree, which may be taken as a three-year or four-year programme.

 The four-year degree programme incorporates work experience in selected placements.
 On the four-year degree programme students with paid placements have to complete 44 weeks (220 days) and students with unpaid placements have to complete 30 weeks (150 days) in one year.
 The placement may count towards the period of professional training required by The Law Society for solicitors provided that certain conditions are met.
-View more information on placements and on why they provide our graduates such a competitive edge on the market place.

 The Brunel LL.B. degree is a Qualifying Law Degree (QLD) that is fully recognised by the Joint Academic Stage Board and the Solicitors Regulation Authority/Bar Standards Board as giving exemption from the first (i.e., the academic) stage of the legal training for solicitors and barristers.
-For more details see our Undergraduate Courses

-Taught Postgraduate Degrees in Law
+Taught postgraduate degrees in Law

 In addition to the undergraduate programme, we are committed to postgraduate teaching.
-For more details see our PG teaching pages.

 We offer a wide variety of taught postgraduate courses, including: